 The TM technique is relaxing, but it is much more.
 It is a unique combination of deep relaxation along with expanded awareness.
 This state of “restful alertness” sets the TM technique apart from other relaxation techniques and tension taming activities like exercise or music.
 After meditation, TM meditators report they feel calm, clear and energetic, much like you feel on your best days.
 The TM technique can help create that experience throughout the day, every day.

 The health benefits of the TM technique begin with your first meditation and accumulate over time.
 With regular meditation, the body eliminates not just daily tensions, but deep-seated stresses that may have been causing poor health.
 Research indicates the TM technique actually slows the aging process making meditators look and function younger than their years.
 Interestingly, the more years the subjects meditated, the greater the reduction in their biological age.

-More than 350 research studies document the health and psychological benefits of the TM technique, for example:
+More than 350 studies published in peer-reviewed journals document the health and psychological benefits of the TM technique, for example:

 Over the past 20 years, the National Institutes of Health (NIH) in Washington, DC have contributed over $26 million in funding for studies on TM and cardiovascular health.
 For example, in a ground breaking nine-year study published in 2009, heart disease patients who practiced TM had almost 50 percent lower rates of stroke, heart attack and death compared to non-meditating controls.
 Additionally, the meditators experienced a significant reduction in blood pressure and psychological stress.

 With daily practice of the TM technique, vibrant health develops in the mind, body and spirit leading to greater enjoyment and happiness.